JRHB314/VBCS-Integration/JB-WIP.md

 ![](/images/david-search-13.png)<br>
 <br>

-We'll fix this by first removing the book images/descriptions before someone hits search.<br>
+We'll fix this by first removing the book images/descriptions every time someone hits search before loading the new images/descriptions.<br>

  Go to the `js` tab, and paste in the following function that will clear the book images/descriptions: